What Is Procurement? (And How It Impacts Maintenance Management)

 Using a CMMS software like Coast can help optimize the procurement process for maintenance teams that rely heavily on asset management and parts inventory for decision-making purposes.
 At its very basic function, a CMMS can keep track of assets and the parts required to operate those assets.
 It maintains detailed records of all assets or parts purchased, making incorrect material specifications less likely since they can easily be referenced.
 A CMMS also improves documentation by automatically recording all procurement activities, including purchase requests, contracts and supplier communications.
 It also stores data in a centralized system that can be helpful in negotiating contracts, as users can review past purchases and pricing trends to make informed decisions during negotiations.

-Finally, CMMS software allows businesses to automate routine tasks, including reordering materials, tracking asset performance in real time and generating reports using preset KPIs determined by the procurement officer.
+Finally, CMMS software allows businesses to automate routine tasks, including reordering materials, tracking asset performance in real time and generating reports using preset maintenance KPIs determined by the procurement officer.
 Automation can reduce any inefficiencies from human error, which leads to a more successful procurement process regarding supplier performance and forecasting.

 • Michelle Nati